marty1885/tllf/README.md

 Lightweight C++ framework for building applications with Large Language Models.
 Currently it is a pile of glue bridging language model services into C++.

 This is work in progress software.
+A lot of ideas comes from LangChain.
+Not it is not a 1 to 1 copy.
+I'm adding and modifying things to fit my needs.

 Features: